lfost42/quizsail2/README.md

 📂 [Delete All Sessions] option added to Start.
 📂 [Return to Start] option added to Quiz.

+## TOTO
+☑️ Log functionality that keeps track of all successful first attempts for the last 10 sessions.
+☑️ Option to prune logs once there are 5 in case you sessions that were deleted prior to starting a new one.
+🔲 Option to create a "refreshed" quiz that removes the questions that are consistently correct for 3 out of the 5 last sessions.
+Old quiz is moved to the "retired" directory.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.